 Repairs or replacement of worn system components covered under the definition of maintenance in the AOSS Regulations will not require a permit and can be completed by your operator.
 Repairs or replacement of system components not covered under the definition of maintenance will require a permit and must be completed by a licensed installer.
-The AOSS Regulations define maintenance as:
+Code of Virginia § 32.1-163 defines maintenance as:

-"Performing adjustments to equipment and controls and in-kind replacement of normal wear and tear parts such as light bulbs, fuses, filters, pumps, motors, or other like components.
-Maintenance includes pumping the tanks or cleaning the building sewer or a periodic basis.
-Maintenance shall not include replacement of tanks, drainfield piping, and distribution boxes or work requiring a construction permit and an installer.
+"unless otherwise provided in local ordinance, (i) performing adjustments to equipment and controls or (ii) in-kind replacement of normal wear and tear parts that do not require a construction permit for adjustment or replacement of the component such as light bulbs, fuses, filters, pumps, motors, sewer lines, conveyance lines, distribution boxes, header lines, or other like components.
+'Maintenance' includes pumping the tanks or cleaning the building sewer on a periodic basis.
+Notwithstanding any local ordinance, "maintenance" does not include replacement of tanks, drain-field piping, subsurface drainfields, or work requiring a construction permit and installer.
+Unless otherwise prohibited by local ordinance, a conventional onsite sewage system installer or an alternative onsite sewage system installer may perform maintenance work limited to in-kind replacement of light bulbs, fuses, filters, pumps, sewer lines, conveyance lines, distribution boxes, and header lines.